 I absolutely love WTR— it is such a fun venue!
 As long as they aren’t hosting an event during the week then there is no cover.
 Of course, if you want to drink or eat, that’ll cost ya.

 The environment here is super fun and there’s always great music.
 It’s located right on the bay, so you get poolside luxury with a view, FOR FREE!
+This is even one of my favorite birthday party ideas in Tampa.

 Have yourself a beach day